 I spoke at Moreton Bay Region Food & Agribusiness Cluster about “PITCH YOUR PRODUCTS TO ASIAN CONSUMERS” on 7 September.
 I will share with you an outline about how to start your export business in three steps and pitch your Asian clients.

 Traditionally Export means “A product or service sold abroad” (Oxford Dictionary).

-What is the difference of the local market and export market then?
-The differences of export and local markets are “Location” and “People”.
+What is the difference between the local market and the export market then?
+The differences between export and local markets are “Location” and “People”.
 Location is easier, there are many logistic companies and Custom agents can help with transport and Custom clearance; People is the key difference.
 You must know your Asian consumers.

 You can start your export business in three channels: